nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 {% ingredient quickstart-prerequisite %}{% endingredient %}
 {% else %}
 {% protip %}
-The following steps are only required if you wish you enable Android App Links,
+The following steps are only required if you wish you enable Android App Links.
 {% endprotip %}
 {% endif %}